gliu2k/HANA_APP/README.md

 **Figure 15 – SAPUI5 MVC Architecture**

 So, I will follow the pattern and apply it in the development of this App.
 Please download the source files from Github and import them into the created Eclipse project.
-And, we will view the structure under “WebContent” folder.
+And we will view the structure under “WebContent” folder.

 **Model:**

-It provides the methods to retrieve the data from the database and to set and update data.
+It provides methods to retrieve the data from the database and to set and update data.
 In this case, I directly put in the mock data for the product and GPS of customer’s position to simply the simulation.
-And, by default, the distance is of 10(km).
+And, by default, the distance is 10(km).

 ![alt text](/images/F16.png?raw=true)